aneagoie/advanced-redux-training-RoboDex/README.md

-This is a training course for developers looking to learn React.
-It is a part 2 of a 3 part seriese for learning the entire React+Redux ecosystem to create production ready apps.
+This is a training course for developers looking to learn React + Redux.
+It is a part 3 of a 3 part seriese for learning the entire React+Redux ecosystem to create production ready apps.

 To run the project: